NorisVladislav/IMU-Kinematics-Recorder-STM32/README.md

 ---

-© 2025 Your Name.
+© 2025 Noris Vladislav.
 Feel free to reach out for questions or improvements!